minjing/uapi/README.md

 The UAPI project will provide a generic platform/framework and some basic facilities to make build application easier and faster.

 It contains below components:
-* Kernel - The core framework core, it contains a extensible code generation framework based on java APT and a service injection library.
+* Kernel - The framework core, it contains a extensible code generation framework based on java APT to support DI.
 * Service - Support Spring bean, remote service injection.
 * Config - The configuration framework
 * Log - The log framework
-* Job - The multiple thread handling framework
-* Flow - The generic work flow framework
+* Event/Behavior - A event driven behavior framework
 * Web - The web framework to support RESTful service

 *This framework is still under developing, most features are unstable and the APIs may be changed frequently, welcome to evaluate and give me the feedback*